Community Introductory Pharmacy Practice Experience (IPPE I & II)

-The IPPE community experience is done the summer after successful completion of the P1 curriculum for a total of 160 hours to be done in 4 weeks.
+The IPPE community experience is done in the summer after the successful completion of the P1 curriculum for a total of 160 hours to be done in 4 weeks.

 The Hospital Introductory Pharmacy Practice Experience (IPPE) is intended to increase the student’s knowledge and understanding of drug distribution, the preparation of medications, the control of narcotics, and the flow of medication delivery in the hospital setting.
 The IPPE series at this juncture is designed to be a continuum of practical experience that focuses on the development of students’ professional attitudes, values, and skills initially cultivated in the previous IPPE experience.
 The student will observe or participate in the preparation of intravenous admixtures and perform the necessary calculations involved.
 The student will be able to describe the role of the pharmacist in the care of patients in the hospital setting and the relationship of the pharmacy to other departments.

-The IPPE hospital experience is done the summer after successful completion of the P2 curriculum for a total of 160 hours to be done in 4 weeks.
+The IPPE hospital experience is done in the summer after the successful completion of both P1 & P2 curriculum for a total of 160 hours to be done in 4 weeks.

 There are four required experiences: ambulatory care, advanced community, advanced hospital practice and general medicine.
 In addition, you will select three electives geared to your interest preferences (see the list of APPE electives currently offered below).

 We place students throughout the state based on rotation availability and student preferences.
 If students prefer to complete an APPE rotation elsewhere within the United States, this may be approved based on a facility’s ability to provide a unique or celebrated experience in addition to availability for perception.